lechien73/ytta/README.md

 This is a simple YouTube Transcript Automator.
 It uses the [YouTube Transcript API](https://pypi.org/project/youtube-transcript-api) to retrieve the text of a video transcript.

 The purpose is to write the text of the transcript to a text file without any timing or duration information.
-This is helpful when uploading a transcript to an edited or lengthened video.
+This is helpful when uploading a transcript to an edited or lengthened video, or downloading the auto-generated transcript so it can be edited easily in a text editor.

 ## Usage